-To prove the corollary \ref{GNp} , we need to estimate the minimum and the maximum degrees of a typical Erd\"os-Renyi graph $G(N,p)$.
+To prove the Corollary \ref{GNp}, we need to estimate the minimum and the maximum degrees of a typical Erd\"os--Renyi graph $G(N,p)$.
 The following result could not be found in the literature.
-We prove in this appendix :
+We prove in this appendix the following.